sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END report_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-These lines of code in jinja template and python file can now be moved into the relevant files within the nornir_validate *templates* directory to be used for future validations.
+The new lines of code in the jinja template and python file can now be moved into the relevant files within the nornir_validate *templates* directory to be used for future validations.